aacloudmaster/008amist-learning-mlops/README.md

-# 008amist-learning-mlops
+# 0800amist-learning-mlops
-to hold source code
+This repo to hold both source code and documentation for learning MLOPS